StrictlySkyler/elytron/README.md

 Wildcard functions will execute for topics consumed in this way.
 If no function is assigned to these topics, or as a wildcard, no work will be done, but the message will still be consumed.

 #### `.starve`
-Cockroach can stop consuming from topics via the `starve` method, like so:
+Elytron can stop consuming from topics via the `starve` method, like so:
 ```javascript
 consumer.starve();
 ```